Date of Next Course: 16, 17 and 30 March 2022

 "Given lots of practical ideas in order to think more closely at why behaviours are present"

-- Understand the range of biopsychosocial factors that can influence behaviour
+- Identify the range of biopsychosocial factors that can influence behaviour

-- Provide an objective and measurable definition of the problem
+- Produce an objective and measurable definition of the problem

 - Recognise the impact of vulnerability factors such as neurological development, attachment, and early trauma

-- Understand how sensory processing difficulties impact on behaviour
+- Explain how sensory processing difficulties impact on behaviour

 - Produce a clear structured formulation for the individual

-- Develop and implement appropriate and effective strategies and programmes to assist the individual in school, home and other settings
+- Design appropriate and effective strategies and programmes to assist the individual in school, home and other settings

 Cost of course: